nim65s/matrix-webhook/README.md

 ## Start

-Create a matrix user for the bot, make it join the rooms you want it to talk into, and launch it with the following arguments or environment variables:
+Create a matrix user for the bot, and launch this app it with the following arguments or environment variables:

 ```
 python -m matrix_webhook -h